Mino75/2025-kizuna/README.md

 - [📄 License](#-license)

 ## 📖 About
 Kizuna (絆 - meaning "bond" in Japanese) is a powerful website enhancement service that adds interactive features to any website without modifying existing code.
-It provides a floating menu system with customizable features including auto-scrolling, interactive quizzes, JavaScript sandbox, privacy compliance tools, and comprehensive data management capabilities.
+It provides a floating menu system with customizable features including auto-scrolling, interactive quizzes, JavaScript sandbox, privacy compliance tools, Progressive Web App installation, and comprehensive data management capabilities.

 ## 🚀 Getting Started